sdutta9/WineClubSystem/readme.txt

-1)Go to src file using cmd
+1)Navigate to src folder using terminal

-2)type javac *.java
+2)type javac *.java to compile all the java files

-3)follow commands as per commands.txt
+3)Follow commands as per commands.txt file kept along with read me file.